Helm Best Practices and Recommendations

 URLs

-Kubernetes or Kubernetes operators can find stuff by looking at metadata of some objects, more specifically, the labels in the metadata section.
-For example, there are lots of objects in the Kubernetes cluster.
-But only part of them are installed by and managed by Helm.
-Adding a label like helm.sh/chart: nginx-0.1.0 makes it easy for operators to find all objects installed by the nginx chart, version 0.1.0.
+Kubernetes operators find objects by looking at the metadata - more specifically, the labels in the metadata section.
+There are many objects in the Kubernetes cluster, but only part of them are installed by and managed by Helm.
+Adding a label such as helm.sh/chart: nginx-0.1.0 makes it easy for operators to find all objects installed by the nginx chart, version 0.1.0.

 Your templates should, preferably, generate templates with labels similar to this: